BroadcomSaaSOps/VSCL/README.md

 1. Install the Git command line tool (https://git-scm.com/downloads) or Github Desktop (https://desktop.github.com/) to the McAfee EPO server.
 2. Clone [this repository](https://github.com/tayni03/VSCL).
 3. Create the file `<root/>VSCL-local.sh` MANUALLY in the local repository and symlink it into the appropriate subdirectories (directions below).
-4. Create a symlink in the `VSC:-Install` directory to  `<root>/VSCL-Update-DAT/VSCL-Update-DAT.sh`.
+4. Create a symlink in the `VSCL-Install` directory to  `<root>/VSCL-Update-DAT/VSCL-Update-DAT.sh`.
+5. Set up the EEDK executable.
+Under the properties for the executable, configure it to always "run as administrator" for all users under "Compatibility Options".
-5. Set up the EEDK executable (a copy is provided in the `EEDK` subdirectory of the repository)
+    *PLEASE NOTE*: A copy of EEDK is provided in the `EEDK` subdirectory of the repository, and it's available for download from McAfee [here](https://nofile.io/f/AqKytH7Fp86/ePO.Endpoint.Deployment.Kit.9.6.1.zip).
+It is *highly recommended* that the EEDK executable be copied to and run from a directory OUTSIDE the local repository.

 ### After modifying script(s) for any of the VSCL packages:
 1. Verify that the repository is synced with the master repository.